MP Estate Planning UK

 Stocks and Securities Donations

-Knowing these options helps you make smart choices for charitable giving in your estate plan.
-Whether it’s cash, property, or shares, there are many ways to support your favourite causes and lower your taxes.
+Understanding these options helps you make informed choices about charitable giving in your estate plan.
+Whether it’s cash, property, or shares, there are multiple ways to support your chosen causes while managing your overall tax position effectively.

 Charitable Trusts and Their Role in Estate Planning

-- Donations of appreciated securities can avoid capital gains tax
+• Donations of appreciated assets (such as shares or property) to charitable trusts avoid capital gains tax

-- Family members can be appointed as trustees, continuing the charitable legacy
+• Family members can be appointed as trustees, continuing the family’s charitable legacy across generations

 Tax Advantages of Charitable Giving in Estate Planning